Board of Trustees

 Cathy has been a member of Temple Akiba since 1982 when she married Bruce, whose family joined Akiba in 1968.
 They have three grown children and three grandsons, who bring them much happiness.
 Cathy has served as Sisterhood President, VP Education, VP Ways and Means, VP Affiliations and on the Campaign of Light.
 She just completed 4 years as President.
 As Immediate Past President Cathy looks forward to working with our President and the Board to accomplish our goals.
 Cathy is committed to ensuring Temple Akiba’s future, to continuing its legacy as a warm, accepting and inclusive “home” where our light shines brighter together, committed to bringing justice and goodness into the world.

-Ryan haselton
+Ryan Haselton

 Ryan and his wife, Jessica, joined Temple Akiba in 2020 and have two daughters who have attended the ECC, religious school and summer camps.
 Ryan has been involved with Temple Akiba’s Finance Committee and looks forward to helping the Temple grow and continue to prosper over his term on the Board.